-Progress to date Issue is being addressed through ✓ Primary / Secondary legislation Regulation / Guidelines ✓ Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not There is pre and post- transparency in exchange-traded commodities markets in Australia.
+Primary / Secondary legislation

+Regulation / Guidelines

+Other actions (such as supervisory actions)

+Short description of the content of the legislation/regulation/guideline/other actions

+There is pre and post- transparency in exchange-traded commodities markets in Australia.
 ASIC as well as market operators already have powers to address disorderly markets, in the case of exchange traded commodities.
 ASIC has the power to prevent market abuse for exchange and OTC trade commodity futures.
 Market operators have the power to impose position limits, and do in some cases, in order to satisfy their primary license obligation of ensuring a fair, orderly and transparent market.
 Participants in exchange and OTC commodities markets who provide financial services, such as advice or dealing on behalf of clients, are required to obtain an Australian Financial Services Licence, and are subject to supervision by ASIC.
 The OTC derivative reporting obligation is in full effect with the final phase implemented in December 2015.
-The OTC derivative reporting obligation includes reporting of OTC commodity derivatives (other than electricity derivatives, which are carved out from the reporting requirements). yet been fully implemented, please provide reasons for delayed implementation
+The OTC derivative reporting obligation includes reporting of OTC commodity derivatives (other than electricity derivatives, which are carved out from the reporting requirements).

+If this recommendation has not yet been fully implemented, please provide reasons for delayed implementation